-- We are committed to the building of a digitally inclusive community right skills & confidence to use the internet and the ability to use technology to improve their quality of life & get out of poverty. - smart smoke alarms linked to Fire Control to enable vulnerable residents to stay safe.
+- We are committed to the building of a digitally inclusive community where everyone has access to affordable broadband & devices, has the right skills & confidence to use the internet and the ability to use technology to improve their quality of life & get out of poverty. - We propose to deliver a multi-disciplinary monitoring system, through smart smoke alarms linked to Fire Control to enable vulnerable residents to stay safe.